tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

 contour).
 These are some of the artefacts introduced by Ramachandran restraints, which can obscure the true picture of the model.

-While we're here, also have a look at the "Rotamers" panel.
+While we're here, also have a look at the "Rotamer Validation" panel.
 While there is a short list of 32 marginal rotamers, none are flagged as true *outliers* - that is, with a prior probability of less than 0.05%.

-Close the Rotamers panel, switch back to the Ramachandran plot and set it to view the "Isoleucine or valine residues" subset, and let's watch what happens when we go ahead and start a simulation.
+Close the Rotamer Validation panel, switch back to the Ramachandran plot and set it to view the "Isoleucine or valine residues" subset, and let's watch what happens when we go ahead and start a simulation.
 First, select the  whole model: